Donna Loren: Return to performing

-Love It Away

-In January 2010 Love It Away was released, first as a download and then as an album.
-This was Loren's first album of completely new material since 1965.
-Loren produced the album, and it was recorded both in Hawaii at Lava Tracks Studio and Los Angeles.
-"Love It Away" was recorded at Lava Tracks.
+In January 2010, Love It Away was released, first as a download and then as an album.
+It was Loren's first album of completely new material since 1965.
+Loren produced the album, and it was recorded at Lava Tracks.
 Maurice Gainen engineered the album, with Gainen and Charles Michael Brotman mixing and mastering.
-Mark Arbeit photographed Loren for the album, which includes her wearing one of her couture designs for the cover.
-Loren also wrote a paragraph for the insert booklet setting the tone of the album.
-Love It Away contains eight original songs by Loren.
-Among the covers Loren performed were "Last Night I Had a Dream" by Randy Newman, "Live Nude Cabaret" by Jackson Browne, "Old Man" by Neil Young, "I'll Be Your Baby Tonight" by Bob Dylan, as well "Shakin' All Over", a rockabilly classic she once performed on Shindig.
-Musicians who worked on the album include Jamieson Trotter, Bob Glaub, Maelan Abran, and Loren's former collaborator Carol Kaye.
-Loren also played piano and synthesizer on many tracks.
+Mark Arbeit photographed Loren for the album cover, which includes her wearing one of her own designs.
+Love It Away contains covers and eight original songs by Loren.
+A review on MuzikReviews.com gave the album four stars, stating: "One of the reasons for the success of this recording besides Donna's flat out stunning vocal performance, is the production being kept to a minimum and the instrumentation generally focuses on the keyboards highlighting the sweet sensual vocals of Ms. Loren."